Self Employed Carpenter

 "That's no problem, Matt," Steve said.
 "I'll keep you busy doing piecework if you are interested."

-"That would be great," I replied, not really understanding what piecework was, but it had to be better than unemployment.
+"That would be great," I replied, not understanding what piecework was, but it had to be better than unemployment.

-"Thanks Steve.
+"Thanks, Steve.
 I'll see you guys tomorrow."

 I had become good friends with the guys at the apartment project and was happy to be able to continue working with them.